Memorization-Compression Cycles Improve Generalization

 \item \textbf{Biological Analogy}: We relate the memorization–compression cycle in LLMs to the awake–sleep consolidation cycle in biological systems and validate compression's similarity to consolidation. \end{itemize}

-The remainder of the paper expands on these contributions: Section \ref{section:theory} presents our theoretical framework and generalization bound; Section \ref{section:approach} details the GAPT algorithm; Section \ref{section:experiments} presents empirical results, including the memorization–compression cycle and GAPT's effectiveness; Section \ref{section:relevant_work} discusses relevant work; Section \ref{section:implication} discusses broader implications.
+The remainder of the paper expands on these contributions: Section \ref{section:theory} presents our theoretical framework and generalization bound; Section \ref{section:approach} details the GAPT algorithm; Section \ref{section:experiments} presents empirical results, including the memorization–compression cycle and GAPT's effectiveness; Section \ref{section:relevant_work} discusses relevant work.